Saurabh262004/pg-extended/README.md

-# Pg-UI-Manager
+# pg-extended
-A Library for creating and managing UI with pygame.
+A lightweight game engine that works on top of pygame.